Alex-zry-2333/AUTOGPT-CHinese/README.md

 By using Auto-GPT, you agree to indemnify, defend, and hold harmless the developers, contributors, and any affiliated parties from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) arising from your use of this software or your violation of these terms.

-## 🐦 Connect with Us on Twitter

-Stay up-to-date with the latest news, updates, and insights about Auto-GPT by following our Twitter accounts.
-Engage with the developer and the AI's own account for interesting discussions, project updates, and more.

-- **Developer**: Follow [@siggravitas](https://twitter.com/siggravitas) for insights into the development process, project updates, and related topics from the creator of Entrepreneur-GPT.
-- **Entrepreneur-GPT**: Join the conversation with the AI itself by following [@En_GPT](https://twitter.com/En_GPT).
-Share your experiences, discuss the AI's outputs, and engage with the growing community of users.

-We look forward to connecting with you and hearing your thoughts, ideas, and experiences with Auto-GPT.
-Join us on Twitter and let's explore the future of AI together!

 <p align="center">
   <a href="https://star-history.com/#Realhossie/auto-gpt-chinese&Date">